gelezenengoedgekeurdmarketing-afk/POST-MAILING-LIST/replit.md

 - Automatically coerces numeric Excel values to strings
 - Email field can be left blank (no auto-generated placeholders)
 - Detailed partial success reporting with row-level errors
+- Protected by authentication when database is enabled

 **Export Features**
 - Excel (.xlsx) export with full business data